 Death (and Life) Cafe: an opportunity to discuss our inevitable mortality

-The objective is to increase awareness of death with a view to helping people make the most of their (finite) lives.
+At a Death Cafe, people drink tea, eat cake, and discuss death.
+The aim is to increase awareness of death to help people make the most of their (finite) lives.

 A Death Cafe is a group directed discussion of death with no agenda, objectives or themes.
-It is a discussion group rather than a grief support or counseling session.
+It is a discussion group not a grief support or counseling session.

 Death Cafes are offered: